The Haitian Market System

 However, while the informal economy prevails, the incursion of imported items into the informal market gets a significant boost from differential access to credit.
 In the formal market economy, one sees subsidies and credit operant at every level.
 Three of five of the distributors interviewed reported receiving more than 50% of merchandise on credit.
 Every one of the 14 redistributors interviewed receives credit from distributors and gives credit to clients (Figures 6 and 7); 82% of boutik owners interviewed give credit to clients (Figure 8).

 The informal sector traditional economy also has mechanisms of credit.
-Farmers provide produce on credit to madam sara (itinerant traders) who in turn provide short-term credit to resellers at the urban distribution point.
+Farmers provide produce on credit to madan sara (itinerant traders) who in turn provide short-term credit to resellers at the urban distribution point.
 But the credit tends to be for small quantities and is short-lived—measured in days.
 Moreover, the cost of credit in the informal sector exceeds 20% per month.
 Even if credit is obtained from NGOs or credit unions the cost is typically 3% to 6% per month.
 In the formal sector, the credit is abundant and free.

 What the differential access to and cost of credit means in terms of advantage is that formal sector entrepreneurs do relatively big business with no capital and they pay nothing; entrepreneurs in the informal sector tend to do petty business, and they must either have their own money or pay exorbitant fees to borrow.
 The situation is such that at any given time 8% of informal sector entrepreneurs are operating with funds that they got from taking formal sector merchandise on credit and then selling at below-market costs, creating the ironic spectacle of impoverished informal sector actors using profits earned from redistributing local produce to subsidize the wealthier formal import sector (see this post).